-16.26.1.5 Anchoring restricted (see S-4 - B-431.4)
+Anchoring restricted (see S-4 - B-431.4)

-If it is required to encode a restricted anchoring area, it must be done using a Restricted Area feature, or using other features with the attribute restriction (see clause X.X), where restriction = 1 (anchoring prohibited) or 2 (anchoring restricted).
-Additional information about the restriction should be encoded using the complex attribute information or textual description.
+If it is required to encode a restricted anchoring area, it must be done using a Restricted Area feature, or using other features with the attribute restriction (see clause X.X), where restriction = 1 (anchoring prohibited), or 2 (anchoring restricted).
+Additional information about the restriction should be encoded using an associated instance of the information type Supplementary Information (see clause X.X), complex attribute information or textual description.

-16.26.1.6 Areas to be avoided (see S-4 - B-435.7)
+Areas to be avoided (see S-4 - B-435.7)